yetanotherco/aligned_layer/docs/operator_guides/2_troubleshooting.md

 ### My operator is not showing up on the Aligned explorer

 The [explorer](https://explorer.alignedlayer.com/) may take some time to update the operator status.
-The explorer updates the operators list every 1 hour.
+The explorer updates the operators' list every 1 hour.

 If your operator is not showing up after 1 hour, please check the following: